We discover how Jérôme’s passion for specialty coffee and surfing inspired the creation of Mahalo Coffee Shop.

 Photos courtesy of Mahalo Coffee

 For those of us who work in coffee, it’s a business built on passion.
 Yet, we often encounter the question: why coffee in particular?
 Indeed, it’s not just about the beverage itself; it’s about the connections forged among people who share a common passion for this beloved drink.
-One of those individuals is Jérôme Duc, the owner of Switzerland’s Mahalo Coffee Roasters.
+One of those individuals is Jérôme Duc, the owner of Switzerland’s Mahalo Coffee Shop.
 His journey embodies the spirit of exploration and community that can be found in the coffee culture.

 As consumers increasingly seek meaningful connections with the products and services they choose, understanding the narratives behind our favorite cafés becomes essential.
 In this interview, we delve into Jérôme’s motivations, the influences derived from his travels, and the core values that define Mahalo Coffee.